 - Call HMRC Tax Credit helpline (0845 300 3900) or visit their website; or

 - Contact Turn2Us – a charitable service that helps people access the money available to them – through welfare benefits, grants and other help.

-If you’ve any general questions about free school meals, please ask us at the office.
+If you have any general questions about free school meals, please contact us.

 Alternatively, children may bring a packed lunch.
 This should be in a secure named container.
 Please read our Packed Lunch Policy to know what can be included in your child’s packed lunch.

-For any child in school a small carton of milk can be bought in advance.
-It costs for £21 for the school year.
+For any child in school, a small carton of milk can be bought in advance.
+It costs £21 for the school year.
 Children who have milk usually drink it just before or after their morning playtime.

 The Government School Fruit and Vegetable Scheme is part of the 5 A DAY programme to increase fruit and vegetable consumption.
 All four to six year old children in LEA maintained infant, primary and special schools are entitled to a free piece of fruit or vegetable each school day.
 Choices include: bananas, pears, satsumas, tomatoes, peas and apples.